Phobetor/allegro-php/docs/Api/CategoriesAndParametersApi.md

 Get changes in categories

 Use this resource to get information about changes in categories.
 It returns changes that occurred in the last 3 months.
 At present we support the following changes:   - CATEGORY_CREATED - new category was created.   - CATEGORY_RENAMED - category name has been changed.   - CATEGORY_MOVED - category has been moved to a different place in category tree, category parent id field is changed.   - CATEGORY_DELETED - category is no longer available, category from redirectCategory field should be used instead.
+Read more: <a href=\"../../tutorials/jak-zarzadzac-ofertami-7GzB2L37ase#dziennik-zmian-w-kategoriach\" target=\"_blank\">PL</a> / <a href=\"../../tutorials/how-to-process-list-of-offers-m09BKA5v8H3#event-journal-in-categories\" target=\"_blank\">EN</a>.

 ### Example